dbulatovicx32/JourneyBuilderDx32/README.md

 # Journey Builder

-A React application that visualizes form workflows as directed acyclic graphs (DAGs) and allows users to configure field mappings between connected forms.
+My take on the challenge, not too happy with it >.> shouldve taken a day off to work on it rather than doing 2-3 hour increments per day.

 ## Features

-- Visualize form workflows as interactive nodes and edges
+- React Flow integration for interactive graph visualization
 - View and edit form field prefill mappings
 - Traverse the DAG to find upstream form fields for prefilling
-- React Flow integration for interactive graph visualization

-## Tech Stack
+## Libs

 - **React** - UI library
 - **TypeScript** - Type safety
 - **React Flow** - Graph visualization
 - **Material UI** - Component library
 - **Vite** - Build tool
-- **Vitest** - Testing framework

 ## Getting Started